In Germany, Assumption Day is a public holiday in the provinces of Saarland and Bavaria, which have a higher concentration of catholics.

 According to Roman Catholic tradition, Assumption Day is the most important feast to “the Blessed Virgin,” who gave birth to Jesus Christ.
-It is not exactly the belief that Mary “ascended” on August 15th to Heaven, but it is believed that her body and soul were “assumed,” meaning taken by God into Heaven, on this day.
-The main point of the belief seems to be to avoid any thought that the body of Mary saw corruption in the tomb after her death.
+It is not exactly the belief that Mary “ascended” to Heaven, but it is believed that her body and soul were “assumed,” meaning taken by God into Heaven, on this day.

 Mary is thought to have lived with the Apostle John, into whose care Jesus entrusted her as he died on the cross, and to have travelled with him to reside in Ephesus when John became pastor of the church there.
 Both Ephesus and Jerusalem lay claim to the death-place of Mary.
 Her grave has been identified by some in Jerusalem, but Catholic tradition continues to maintain her tomb is, like Christ’s, an empty one.